County of Alameda

 Experience:

-Five years of full-time, professional-level experience in program development and administration, community process facilitation and management and research policy development, preferably working with a justice-involved population.
-Two years of this experience must have included supervisory management responsibilities.
+The equivalent of five (5) years of full-time, professional-level experience in strategic planning, communication and leadership coordination, project management, and program development and administration, other related fields.
+Three (3) years of this experience must have included supervisory management responsibilities.

 Substitution:

-Possession of a master’s degree or above may be substituted for one year of the required experience.
+Possession of a master’s degree or above may be substituted for one (1) year of the non-supervisory experience.

 A valid California Motor Vehicle license is required.